AshridgeTechnologies/elemento/design/Debug and control from editor.md

 - Access to the state may be all that is required
 - StoreProvider already has a hook for testing that it sets the current app store in
 - App is running in a separate window to editor, so objects need to be cloneable, and contain type id
+- For some devs, debugging in browser dev tools would be useful

 Possibilities